rexgraystone/PushPullLegs/README.md

     7. Sunday - Rest

 The workouts have been logged since January 18th, 2023.
 All weights are in pounds.
-In addition to the .csv files, I have also performed data analysis in R Programming.
+In addition to the .csv files, I have also performed data analysis in Python and R Programming.